AjwanKhoury/FinalProject/README.md

 ## Tools to be used in this project
 1) ESP32
+> In this section we will cover all informations that we should know about ESP32.
-2) Arduino IDE
+3) Arduino IDE
+> Code we to calibirate the RC car in Arduino
-3) Android Studio
+5) Android Studio
+> The code of to detect lanes and street signs with TF lite models and OpenCV
-4) OpenCv Library
+7) OpenCv Library
-5) YoloV5 / RCNN / Mobile Net v2.
+8) YoloV5 / RCNN / Mobile Net v2.
-6) Deep Sort / Kalman filter for tracking purpose.
+9) Deep Sort / Kalman filter for tracking purpose.

 # ESP32